bashwiki/bashwiki.github.io/wiki/mpstat_english.md

-# [리눅스] Bash mpstat 사용법
+# [Linux] Bash mpstat Uso: Monitor CPU usage statistics

 ## Overview
-`mpstat` is a command-line utility in Linux that provides detailed statistics about CPU usage on a multi-core system.
-It is part of the `sysstat` package and is primarily used to monitor CPU performance, allowing engineers and developers to analyze how effectively the CPU resources are being utilized.
-By displaying CPU usage for each available processor, `mpstat` helps identify performance bottlenecks and optimize system performance.
+The `mpstat` command is a part of the `sysstat` package in Linux that provides detailed CPU usage statistics.
+It displays the average CPU usage for each available CPU core, which helps in monitoring system performance and diagnosing potential bottlenecks.

 ## Usage
 The basic syntax of the `mpstat` command is as follows: